Graphcool/graphcool-framework/docs/0.x/04-Reference/04-GraphQL-API/02-Query-API.md

 ```

 > Note: You cannot combine `first` with `before` or `last` with `after`.
 If you query more nodes than exist, your response will simply contain all nodes that actually do exist in that direction.

-#### Limitations

-Note that *a maximum of 1000 nodes* can be returned per pagination field.
-If you need to query more nodes than that, you can use `first` and `skip` to seek through the different pages.
-You can also include multiple versions of the same field with different pagination parameter in one query using GraphQL Aliases.

-Please join [the discussion on GitHub](https://github.com/graphcool/feature-requests/issues/259) for an according feature request to lift this limitation.

 ## Custom queries